 It’s hard to forget Game 6 of the Stanley Cup Finals in Boston last June, when Shaw took a puck to the face and dropped to the ice.
-YouTube responded to TubePress with an HTTP 410 - No longer available
+Could not parse XML from YouTube

 It didn’t take long for his face to be sewn back up so he could get back in the action, cheek slightly puffier than before, and help the team battle their way to victory.
 The 16-17 stitches were there for him as he raised the cup, as he paraded through the city to millions of fans clad in red, and as he avoided profanities during his victory rally speech (this time.)
 It’s when they wouldn’t be there that became rather newsworthy.